zohaibkhan-420/Share-mint/README.md

 5. Open a pull request.

 ### 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the Proprietary License.
 See the LICENSE file for more information.

 ### 📝 Acknowledgements
 This project was built with Next.js and inspired by the need for simple, high-quality image sharing.